abdelrahman-elkady/se-tutorial/README.md

     git checkout lab-n-start

-where n is the number of the lab you can visit subsection by typing
+Where n is the number of the lab.

+You can visit subsection by typing

     `git checkout lab-n-m`